jinschoi/simplify3d-docs/index.md

 ![cooling tab](screenshots/cooling-tab.jpg)

 Here you can control your fan speeds and cooling slowdowns on a layer by layer basis.
 PLA benefits from having a fan to cool down the plastic as it exits the extruder, otherwise it is prone to major curling on overhangs and sharp corners.
 However, you do not want cool the first layer as you want it to adhere well to the bed.
-ABS is much less prone to overhang and edge curling, but shrinks more than PLA and can pull so strongly as it cools that it pulls corners up off the bed, or even delaminate previously laid layers; a fan should not be used with ABS.
+ABS is much less prone to overhang and edge curling, but shrinks more than PLA and can pull so strongly as it cools that it can pull corners up off the bed, or even delaminate previously laid layers; a fan should not be used with ABS.

 Small objects and layers with little to print in them can be finished so quickly that there is no time for it to solidify before it is time to print the next layer.
 The **Speed Overrides** section allows you to set minimum layer times so that each layer has sufficient time.
 Slowing down too much is also bad because the hot extruder lingers too long in the same area, so the speed reductions can be limited to a percentage of the [nominal print speed](#other-tab).

-A fan can also aid in "bridging", or laying filament across a gap supported only by the ends.
+A fan can also aid in "bridging", or laying filament across a gap supported only by the ends by cooling the bridge as it is laid so that it does not sag.

 The **blip fan** setting brings a fan to 100% before bringing it down to the requested speed.
 It takes more power to start an idle fan than to keep it running, so a fan commanded to run at 50% from idle may not even spin.
 This ensures that it spins no matter what power was requested.
 Note that fan speeds are not linear in the power provided, and yours may stall at well above 0%.